Food Production Methods Must Be Changed In Order To Save Planet From Current Climate Crisis, IPCC Study Finds

 — WRI Restoration (@restoreforward) August 6, 2019

-The IPCC has warned that a global temperature increase of more than 1.5 Celsius by 2100 will almost certainly cause climate destabilization that will have dangerous consequences for the survival of life on the planet.
-However, just in July of this year, global temperatures have risen 1.2 Celsius above pre-industrial levels and the severe heatwaves that passed through Europe during July were between 1.5 Celsius and 3 Celsius higher because of climate change.
+The IPCC has warned that a global temperature increase of more than 1.5 degrees Celsius by 2100 will almost certainly cause climate destabilization that will have dangerous consequences for the survival of life on the planet.
+However, just in July of this year, global temperatures have risen 1.2 Celsius above pre-industrial levels and the severe heatwaves that passed through Europe during July were between 1.5 and 3 degrees Celsius higher because of climate change.

-These troubling numbers have made the IPCC’s message even more critical — the organization proposes managing land in a more sustainable way so as to avoid releasing as much carbon as we do now.
+These troubling numbers have made the IPCC’s message even more critical.
+The organization proposes managing land in a more sustainable way to avoid releasing as much carbon as we do now.
 It also suggests reducing meat consumption and food waste and specifically pushes the adoption of vegetarian and vegan diets.

 “The consumption of healthy and sustainable diets, such as those based on coarse grains, pulses and vegetables, and nuts and seeds … presents major opportunities for reducing greenhouse gas emissions.”

-Also important is the implementation of polices that improve access to markets, empower women farmers, and expand access to agricultural services while strengthening land tenure security.
+Also important is the implementation of policies that improve access to markets, empower women farmers, and expand access to agricultural services while strengthening land tenure security.

 “Early warning systems for weather, crop yields, and seasonal climate events are also critical.”